Project-Cairo-Urban-News/project-cairo-urban-news.github.io/src/en/about/bibliography.md

 Sadgrove, Philip C. 1983.
 “The Development of the Arabic periodical press and its role in the literary life of Egypt (1798–1882),” University of Edinburgh, unpublished Ph.D. thesis.

-Ṭarrāzī, Fīlīp dī (Philip de Tarrazi), Tāʾrīkh al-Ṣiḥāfah al-ʿArabiyyah, 2 vols.
-(Beirut: Maṭbaʿat al-Adabiyya, 1913, 1933).
+Ṭarrāzī, Fīlīp dī (Philip de Tarrazi).
+1913, 1933.
+Tāʾrīkh al-Ṣiḥāfah al-ʿArabiyyah, 2 vols.
+Beirut: Maṭbaʿat al-Adabiyyah.